eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ## First Test

-Let's send the `hi` action to the local node and send as input parameter the test account name you created earlier:
+Send the `hi` action to the local node and set as input parameter the `ama` test account name:

 ```shell
 dune --send-action hello hi '[ama]' hello@active